Do you think you’re compatible with your partner?

 You can totally avoid this by expressing yourself fully and communicating more without sounding offensive or aggressive all the time.

-If you can comfortably talk to your partner about important stuff like intimacy and insignificant stuff like a book you’re reading, you have some level of compatibility in your relationship.
+If you can comfortably talk to your partner about important stuff like intimacy and insignificant things like a book you’re reading, you have some level of compatibility in your relationship.